How to save for your dream home and Determine What You Can Afford

 In general, you want to have a DTI that is below 43%.
 Anything higher and it’s going to be difficult to qualify for a mortgage.
 Ideally, you want your ratio below 36 percent.

-Knowing, how much you are able to save, is a judgement call.
+Knowing how much you are able to save is a judgment call.
 You have the numbers in front of you, but understanding what is realistic is another story.
 You can start by setting the minimum savings goal you want to hit at the end of each month.
 Then you can estimate how your savings account will grow over time.

 It’s time to put that plan into action.
 Beware, there are sometimes regulations with certain types of accounts, so ask about the specifics of your new account.

 You can help your savings account grow even faster in a couple different ways.
 Look into opportunities to earn extra income, which can be easier than you think.
 Also, it might be a good idea to begin cutting expenses by determining the difference between the things you want versus the things you need.